fmi-faim/example-project/docs/tutorial/working_with_the_template.md

 We added a `prompt()` function to the `AcquisitionConfig`, which we can use to ask the user for input.
 Now we only need to add a pixi-task which will call the script.
 We do this by adding [this line](https://github.com/fmi-faim/example-project/blob/21b4b97141074c105b0852681609980f6768e9db/pixi.toml#L16) to our `pixi.toml` file.

+!!! note "Uncommitted changes"
+    If you make your pixi task depend on the `source_status` task that comes with the template, you can ensure that it warns you if there are any uncommitted changes, thereby ensuring that you always commit any changes and run on a clean, reproducible state of your repository.

 Now that we can create config files, we will add the processing code to `run.py`.
 Edit the file until it matches [our implementation](https://github.com/fmi-faim/example-project/blob/21b4b97141074c105b0852681609980f6768e9db/source/s01_segment/run.py).